-Fall (as needed)

-- 363. Creative Writing: Fiction.
+Fall (as needed) - 363.
+Creative Writing: Fiction.
 (3 hours) Introduces students to fiction writing.
 Students work within a workshop atmosphere, providing and accepting critiques of their own writing and the writing of others.
 Repeatable to 9 hours.
-Prerequisite: ENG112, 115, or HON200.
-Spring - 365.
+Prerequisite: ENG112, 115 or 125. - 365.
 Creative Writing: Creative Nonfiction.
 (3 hours) Combines reading and writing in creative nonfiction.
 Students will explore contemporary examples in the field, examining literary techniques while developing their own writing.
-Students will work within several subgenres, including memoir, travel writing, and interview/feature writing.
+Students will work within several sub-genres, including memoir, travel writing, and interview/feature writing.
 Students work within a workshop atmosphere, providing and accepting critiques of their writing and the writing of others.
-Prerequisite: ENG112, 115, or HON200. - 375.
+Prerequisite: ENG112, 115 or 125. - 375.
 Tutorial Topics.
-(3 hours) Special topics in literature; use of one-on-one tutorial method of instruction adapted from humanities courses at Oxford University.
-Prerequisites: ENG196, 211, 213, 296, or 298, and permission of instructor
+(3 hours) Special topics in literature; use of one-on-one tutorial method of instruction adapted from humanities courses at Oxford and Cambridge Universities.
+Prerequisites: ENG211, 213, 296, or 298, and permission of instructor

-Fall and Spring - 401.
-Epic Poetry.
+- 401. Epic Poetry.
 (3 hours) The world's major epics, from classical to contemporary sources.
-Prerequisite: ENG196, 211, 213, 296, or 298.

-As needed - 403.
+Prerequisite: ENG211 or 213. - 403.
 Contemporary Poetry.
 (3 hours) A study of the genre of poetry from 1900 to the present.
-Prerequisite: ENG112, 115, or HON200.

-407. Contemporary Fiction.
+Prerequisite: ENG112, 115, or 125.
+Odd Springs - 407.
+Contemporary Fiction.
 (3 hours) A study of the development of the genre of fiction, including the short story, the short novel, and the novel, from 1900 to the present.
-Prerequisite: ENG112, 115, or HON200.
+Prerequisite: ENG112, 115, or 125.

-- 409. Contemporary Drama.
+Odd Falls - 409.
+Contemporary Drama.
 (3 hours) A study of the development of modern drama from Henrik Ibsen to the present.
-Prerequisite: ENG112, 115, or HON200.
+Prerequisite: ENG112, 115, or 125.
 As needed - 412.
 Chaucer.
-(3 hours) A study of the works of Chaucer, particularly the Canterbury Tales, with emphasis on Chaucer's contribution to the

-- development of the English language.
-Prerequisite: ENG196, 211, 213, 296, or 298.
+(3 hours) A study of the works of Chaucer, particularly the Canterbury Tales, with emphasis on Chaucer's contribution to the development of the English language.
+Prerequisite: ENG211, 213, 296, or 298.
 Even Springs - 414.
 Shakespeare.
 (3 hours) Shakespeare's art and craft through study of important plays: comedies, tragedies, and histories.
-Prerequisite: ENG196, 211, 213, 296, or 298. - 416.
+Prerequisite: ENG211, 213, 296, or 298. - 416.
 Milton.
 (3 hours) Critical study of Milton's major and minor works to estimate his present day literary and political significance.
-Prerequisite: ENG196, 211, 213, 296, or 298.
+Prerequisite: ENG211, 213, 296, or 298.
 Odd Springs - 418.
 Topics in Medieval and Renaissance Literature.
 (3 hours) Selected studies in medieval and/or Renaissance literature.
 Specific topics to be announced during advanced registration.
-Prerequisite: ENG196, 211, 213, 296, or 298.
+Prerequisite: ENG211, 213, 296, or 298.
 As needed - 424.
 Topics in Nineteenth-Century Literature.
 (3 hours) Selected topics in Romantic and/or Victorian literature, announced at advanced registration.
-Prerequisite: ENG196, 211, 213, 296, or 298.
+Prerequisite: ENG211, 213, 296, or 298.

 As needed - 432.
 Special Topics in Literature.
 (3 hours) The study of a body of literature, organized around a single theme, announced at advanced registration.
-Prerequisite: ENG196, 211, 213, 296, or 298.
+Prerequisite: ENG211, 213, 296, or 298.

 As needed - 436.
 Irish Literature.
 (3 hours) Readings in Irish literature, with emphasis on Yeats and Joyce.
-Prerequisite: ENG196, 211, 213, 296, or 298.
+Prerequisite: ENG211, 213, 296, or 298.
 Even Springs - 438.
 Topics in Women and Literature.
 (3 hours) Selected studies in literature by and about women, on a topic announced at advanced registration.
-Prerequisite: ENG112, 115, or HON200.
-As needed - 440.
+Prerequisite: ENG112, 115 or 125.

+On demand - 440.
 Independent Study.
 (1-3 hours) With the approval and permission of a member of the English faculty and the Chair of the English Department, students may undertake independent reading and research on a topic of their own choosing.

-Fall and Spring - 445.
-Topics in American Literature.
+- 445. Topics in American Literature.
 (3 hours) Extensive study of a selected genre, announced at advanced registration.
-Prerequisite: ENG196, 211, 213, 296, or 298.
+Prerequisite: ENG211, 213, 296, or 298.